-155. In other words, Syngenta's "stewardship" program for Agrisure Viptera® depended, at the outset, on thousands of individual farmers across the country locating and understanding a Stewardship Guide which they may well not have been provided at the time of signing the Stewardship Agreement or receiving the product.

-156. Moreover, while the Stewardship Agreements contained a provision for "channeling," they made no mention of China.

-157. The 2009 version of the Stewardship Agreement provided that the grower "agrees to: Channel grain produced from seed to appropriate markets to prevent movement to markets where the grain has not received regulatory approval for import."
+- 159. In other words, Syngenta's "stewardship" program for Agrisure Viptera® depended, at the outset, on thousands of individual farmers across the country locating and understanding a Stewardship Guide which they may well not have been provided at the time of signing the Stewardship Agreement or receiving the product. - 160.
+Moreover, while the Stewardship Agreements contained a provision for "channeling," they made no mention of China. - 161.
+The 2009 version of the Stewardship Agreement provided that the grower "agrees to: Channel grain produced from seed to appropriate markets to prevent movement to markets where the grain has not received regulatory approval for import."
 It does not, however, identify China as one of those markets.
 Rather, the agreement states that: "Grain harvested from corn hybrids containing Agrisure Technologies . . . may not be fully approved for grain export to Japan or the European Union" and that "grain from hybrids that do not have the appropriate import approvals from Japan and the European Union must be directed to domestic uses and away from export channels."
 Syngenta Seeds, Inc. Stewardship Agreement (Revised 08/2009) at 2 (emphasis added).
-There is no reference to any other unapproved markets, including China.

-158. The March and May 2011 versions of Syngenta Seeds' Stewardship Agreement said - and did not say -- the same thing.
-See Syngenta Seeds, Inc. Stewardship Agreement (Revised 03/14.2011) at 1, 2; Syngenta Seeds, Inc. Stewardship Agreement (Revised 05/11/2011) at 1, 2.

-159. Syngenta Seeds' 2013 version of the Stewardship Agreement removed the reference to Japan and the European Union, but even then did not mention China.
+There is no reference to any other unapproved markets, including China. - 162.
+The March and May 2011 versions of Syngenta Seeds' Stewardship Agreement said and did not say the same thing.
+See Syngenta Seeds, Inc. Stewardship Agreement (Revised 03/14.2011) at 1, 2; Syngenta Seeds, Inc. Stewardship Agreement (Revised 05/11/2011) at 1, 2. - 163.
+Syngenta Seeds' 2013 version of the Stewardship Agreement removed the reference to Japan and the European Union, but even then did not mention China.
 See Syngenta Seeds, Inc. Stewardship Agreement (Revised 06/05/2011).

-Case 2:14-md-02591-JWL-JPO Document 2530 Filed 09/19/16 Page 45 of 112

-160. None of the agreements contain any instruction on how the grower was supposed to "channel."

-161. And Syngenta knew or should have known that bare reference to channeling (and at that, without reference to China), was ineffective.
+- 164. None of the agreements contain any instruction on how the grower was supposed to "channel." - 165.
+And Syngenta knew or should have known that bare reference to channeling (and at that, without reference to China), was ineffective.
 Syngenta itself has stated: "Contracts are not carefully reviewed or understood."
-See Syngenta document entitled "The Role of Grain Marketing for Future Trait Technologies."

-162. In any event, and to the extent other versions of the Stewardship Agreement (or Stewardship Guide) do reference China, the concept of "channeling" by thousands of individual corn farmers under Syngenta's non-existent or, at a minimum, inadequate "stewardship" program, was certain to fail.

-163. "Channeling" can only work if all grain handlers and others in the supply chain engaged in that endeavor.
+See Syngenta document entitled "The Role of Grain Marketing for Future Trait Technologies." - 166.
+In any event, and to the extent other versions of the Stewardship Agreement (or Stewardship Guide) do reference China, the concept of "channeling" by thousands of individual corn farmers under Syngenta's non-existent or, at a minimum, inadequate "stewardship" program, was certain to fail. - 167.
+"Channeling" can only work if all grain handlers and others in the supply chain engaged in that endeavor.
 For example, BIO recognizes that a realistic assessment of conditions related to handling, distributing, processing and testing products must engage the various stakeholders.
-See BIO "Product Launch Stewardship," December 10, 2009 at Introduction.

-164. Upon information and belief, Syngenta did not obtain channeling commitments from supply chain participants, took no further action to create a marketing plan or channeling mechanism or to coordinate with grain handling, export and other post-harvest firms, to ensure that Agrisure Viptera® corn was not directed to markets for which regulatory approval had not been received, including China.

-165. This failure was purposeful.
+See BIO "Product Launch Stewardship," December 10, 2009 at Introduction. - 168.
+Upon information and belief, Syngenta did not obtain channeling commitments from supply chain participants, took no further action to create a marketing plan or channeling mechanism or to coordinate with grain handling, export and other post-harvest firms, to ensure that Agrisure Viptera® corn was not directed to markets for which regulatory approval had not been received, including China. - 169.
+This failure was purposeful.
 Syngenta made a decision that no special provisions would be made for grain redirection.
-In the summer of 2010, David Morgan agreed - reluctantly - to approve sending MIR162 seed planted prior to Japanese approval to a feedlot instead of placing it into the grain channel if Syngenta did not have to pay for it: "To be clear, if we can do this with zero cost and minimal effort and this keeps everyone 'quiet,' then why not?
+In the summer of 2010, David Morgan agreed reluctantly to approve sending MIR162 seed planted prior to Japanese approval to a feedlot instead of placing it into the grain channel if Syngenta did not have to pay for it: "To be clear, if we can do this with zero cost and minimal effort and this keeps everyone 'quiet,' then why not?
 If otherwise then I personally don't care about channeling."
 Email chain including David Morgan and Jack Bernens dated June 18, 2010.

-Case 2:14-md-02591-JWL-JPO Document 2530 Filed 09/19/16 Page 46 of 112